Search our range of undergraduate, postgraduate and professional courses.

 Visit Unitemps or telephone +44 (0) 1782 294995 for further information.

-You’ll be liable to pay the same level of tuition fees but will not qualify for a tuition fee or maintenance loan from Student Finance England.
+You’ll be liable to pay the same level of tuition fees but will not qualify for a tuition fee or maintenance loan from Student Finance.
 There is one exception to this:

 Students who already have a degree and are planning to undertake a nursing, midwifery or allied health profession subject will still have access to student loans through the student loans system.